zstix/victor/README.md

 # Victor

-Simple Elixir library for creating SVG images.
+A simple solution for creating SVGs in Elixir.

 _What's your vector victor?_